eXTure/100-days-of-code/log.md

 **Today's Progress**: Today was a break from Python to me, because I helped a friend with Java project.

+**Thoughts**: Going back to working with Java helped me to realise how much I love Python.

 ### Day 99: November 11, 2019